 You agree to protect the privacy and legal rights of the customers of your Helpouts.
+You are the sole data controller of the personal data you collect in relation with your Helpouts and must comply with any applicable data protection law.
 If your customers provide you with personal information, you must provide legally adequate privacy notice and protection for those customers.
 Further, you may only use that information for the limited purposes for which the customer has given you permission to do so.

-Google has no obligation to display your Helpouts listings and reserves the right to display Helpouts listings to customers in any manner determined by Google, including but not limited to the right to move a listing to a more appropriate category.
+Google has no obligation to display your Helpouts listings or information and reserves the right to display Helpouts listings or information to customers in any manner determined by Google, including but not limited to the right to move a listing to a more appropriate category.

 Basic Use Requirements.
 To use the Service, you will need a device capable of making a Hangouts call and working Internet access.